C A P T A I N F L I N T - JOHN LONG'S PET PARROT

 Jill Bird

-Senior BBC news world service anchor
+Senior BBC news presenter world service anchor

 John Storm